What to Know About Your Treatment Options for Vaginal Cancer

 Types and goals of treatment for vaginal cancer

 Each type of treatment for vaginal cancer has a different goal.
-You may have more than one type of treatment.
+You may have more than one type of treatment, although most patients diagnosed with vaginal cancer are treated with radiation therapy.
 Your doctors will take your individual situation into consideration when making treatment recommendations.
 Here is a list of the main treatments and their typical goals:

 Radiation therapy.
 The goal of this treatment is to kill cancer cells with high-energy radiation.
 Your doctor may use low-dose chemotherapy, along with radiation therapy, to make your treatment more effective.
 You may have this treatment after surgery to kill any remaining cancer cells.
 However, doctors often use radiation alone to cure vaginal cancers, especially smaller ones.